8th Division (Imperial Japanese Army): Division history

 From 1910, the 8th Division was assigned to garrison duties in Korea, and it also participated in the Siberian Intervention starting in 1921.
 During Siberian Intervention, the 8th division was assigned to garrison Khabarovsk Krai and Amur Oblast.

 The 8th Division (initially only the 4th Brigade participated in the Japanese invasion of Manchuria in the aftermath of the Mukden Incident in September 1931 and was assigned to Jiandao.
 The bulk of the division arrived in April 1932, and the division was at the Battle of Rehe from February 1933.
 It subsequently remained in Manchukuo as a garrison force.
 From 1937, the 8th division was subordinated to the Kwantung Army.
 On 13 January 1938, the division was assigned to 3rd Army remaining in Suiyang County.
 In 1939, its 32nd Infantry Regiment was transferred to the newly formed 24th Division, thus converting 8th Division to a triangular format.
 The division participated in the Kantokuen special training maneuvers in July 1941.
-On 19 September 1941, the 8th Division was subordinated to the 20th Army to perform a defense duties at Soviet Union border, together with 25th Division.
+On 19 September 1941, the 8th Division was subordinated to the 20th Army to perform a defense duty at the Soviet Union border, together with the 25th Division.
 It remained in Manchukuo through most of the early stages of the Pacific War.

-In February 1944, a three detachments were formed (infantry battalion, artillery battalion and engineers company).
-These were combined into 11th Independent Mixed Regiment, and sent to Poluwat in June 1944, as the war situation in then Pacific grew increasingly difficult for Japan.
+In February 1944, three detachments were formed (infantry battalion, artillery battalion and engineers company).
+These were combined into 11th Independent Mixed Regiment, and sent to Poluwat in June 1944, as the war situation in the Pacific grew increasingly difficult for Japan.
 Because of the lack of food and large number of wounded due American air raids, two of the three battalions were relocated to Truk in September 1944.

 In July 1944, the 8th Division was reassigned from Mudanjiang to the Philippines under the command of General Yamashita Tomoyuki's 14th Area Army.
 Sea transfer to Luzon started 10 August 1944 and was complete by 22 September 1944.
 The 5th Infantry Regiment of 8th Division was transferred to Leyte in late July 1944, and by late December 1944 was nearly completely annihilated during the course of the Battle of Leyte.
-The remainder of the division still in Luzon were assigned to the 41st Army on 1 January 1945 and suffered heavy losses during Battle of Manila in January 1945.
+The remainder of the division still in Luzon were assigned to the 41st Army on 1 January 1945 and suffered heavy losses during the Battle of Manila in January 1945.

-The remnants of the 8th Division ceased fighting 2 September 1945 in Rodriguez, Rizal due surrender of Japan.
+The remnants of the 8th Division ceased fighting 2 September 1945 in Rodriguez, Rizal due to the surrender of Japan.
 Dissolution of the division was completed in December 1947.
 Notably, the Japanese holdout Hiroo Onoda, was from the 8th Division and did not surrender until 9 March 1974.